Solidgate logo in black and white.

 • One-click checkout for returning customers

-• Ability to migrate providers without disrupting a single recurring charge
+• The ability to migrate providers without disrupting a single active charge

 When credentials live in a processor's system under their terms, that asset is effectively on loan.
-Storing credentials in a vault you control means that data is yours.
+Storing credentials in a vault you control means that data is yours – and your customer relationships stay intact regardless of what happens at the acquirer level.

 6. Shrink your PCI DSS compliance footprint

-(Payment Card Industry Data Security Standard) scope is determined by which of your systems store, process, or transmit cardholder data.
-The wider the scope, the more expensive and time-consuming every compliance cycle becomes – quarterly scans, annual assessments, and documentation overhead.
+(Payment Card Industry Data Security Standard) scope is determined by which systems in your environment store, process, or transmit cardholder data.
+The wider the scope, the more expensive and time-consuming every compliance cycle becomes – quarterly vulnerability scans, annual on-site assessments, and months of documentation overhead.

 A vault removes raw card details from your environment entirely.
-What remains in your systems are tokens: non-sensitive, out of PCI scope.
+What flows through your internal systems are tokens – non-sensitive, out of PCI scope.

 7. Scale to new markets without rebuilding your credential layer